AmbassadorGraveyard/ambassador-ios-sdk/README.md

 ## Documentation
 ## Installing the SDK
 Follow the steps to install the Ambassador SDK in your Objective-c or Swift project.
-* Download the framework file, unzip it, and drag it into your project, as shown below, beneath the project file (the zip file is attached at the bottom of this article).
+* Download the framework zip file, unzip it, and drag Ambassador.framework and Ambassador.bundle into your project, as shown below, beneath the project file (the zip file is attached at the bottom of this article).

   <img src="screenShots/Install_pt1.png" width="300" />